 At the same time, a water flow simulation based on the Saint-Venant set of shallow water equations, which are a depth-integrated version of the set of Navier-Stokes equations governing fluid flow, is run in the background using another set of GLSL shaders.
 The simulation is an explicit second-order accurate time evolution of the hyperbolic system of partial differential equations, using the virtual sand surface as boundary conditions.
 The implementation of this method follows the paper "a second-order well-balanced positivity preserving central-upwind scheme for the Saint-Venant system" by A. Kurganov and G. Petrova, using a simple viscosity term, open boundary conditions at the edges of the grid, and a second-order strong stability-preserving Runge-Kutta temporal integration step.
 The simulation is run such that the water flows exactly at real speed assuming a 1:100 scale factor, unless turbulence in the flow forces too many integration steps for the driving graphics card (currently an Nvidia Geforce 780) to handle.

-The AR Sandbox is slowly gaining traction, with many unaffiliated users building their own versions (see pictures or movies of a select few on the External Installations page).
-To support the budding AR Sandbox user community, we now have an official AR Sandbox support forum on the Lake Visualization 3D web site where users can help each other or provide feedback to us.
+The AR Sandbox is slowly gaining traction, with many unaffiliated users building their own versions (see pictures or movies of a select few on the External Installations page, and see the AR Sandbox World Map for a global map of locations).
+To support the steadily growing AR Sandbox user community, we now have an official AR Sandbox support forum on the AR Sandbox web site where users can help each other or provide feedback to us.

-The AR Sandbox support forum also contains detailed step-by-step software installation instructions aimed at new Linux users, and a video showing the entire process.
+There are now detailed step-by-step software installation and setup instructions aimed at first-time Linux users, and a video showing the entire process.

 On 01/23/2016, Joseph Kinyon, GIS manager with the Sonoma Land Trust, presented a portable AR Sandbox based on his own design in a segment on The New Screen Savers, a netcast on Leo Laporte's TWiT.tv network.
 I was invited along, and was able to provide a sneak peek into new features in the upcoming 2.0 release of the SARndbox software.
 Both the entire show (1:25 hours) and only the AR Sandbox segment (0:17 hours) can be viewed on YouTube.